adolfo-trocoli/business-management/README.md

 ## Setup
 ##### Binary installation
-- There is a fully working, pre-compiled executable called business-manager ready to download and run.
+- There is a fully working, pre-compiled executable called business-manager ready to download and run after following next steps.
+- You have to create an empty /database directory (or alternatively download the sample database folder from here)
+- You have to download the help directory if you want to access the help module.
+- You can download standard configuration (.config file).
+If you do not do this you have to add a path for "employee_file" and "department_file" configuration parameters.

 ##### Compilation from source code.
 - All code needed for compilation is included in primary directory.
 There are no libraries involved other than *C++ std*.